-“When I started getting all those Televisa trophies for Best Wrestler in Mexico and other awards, people would frequently lambast me and ask, ‘How can they be awarding those prestigious awards to a clown?’
-But they soon began to recognize my talent.
+“When I started getting all those Televisa trophies for Best Wrestler in Mexico and other awards, people frequently lambasted me and asked themselves, ‘How can they be awarding those prestigious awards to a clown?’
+But they soon began recognizing my talent.
 I’ve been criticized my whole career as La Parka, but I’m still here.”

 Solving The Problem In The Ring and Closure To The Controversy